Relevance (relevance)

 • category: answer

-• score: ratio of relevant claims in [0, 1]
+• score: mean of per-claim normalized scores in [0, 1]

 • result[].item: claim text and token metadata

-• result[].source_chunk_index: source generation chunk index
+• result[].source_chunk_index: source output chunk index

 • result[].confidence: claim extractor confidence